Pueblo West, Colorado: Taxes

 Property taxes serve as the District's primary method of raising general fund revenue, with miscellaneous fees and grants covering the remainder.
 In 2015, Pueblo West generated $4,337,155 in revenue from property taxes and $1,757,287 in miscellaneous taxes.
 As an unincorporated special district, Pueblo West is limited in its ability to generate the revenue needed to provide necessary services to its growing population.
 Of the 3.9% sales tax collected in Pueblo West, 2.9% goes to the State of Colorado, while the remaining 1% goes to Pueblo County.

 In November 2015, Pueblo West voters passed a ballot initiative asking for an excise tax on the first transfer of cultivated recreational marijuana within Pueblo West.

-In November 2016, Pueblo West voters passed ballot initiative 5A asking for a Tax Payers Bill of Rights (TABOR) timeout to fund the design, construction, and maintenance of a new community pool and aquatic facility.
-The TABOR time out will sunset in 2026.
+In November 2016, Pueblo West voters passed ballot initiative 5A, asking for a Tax Payers Bill of Rights (TABOR) timeout to fund the design, construction, and maintenance of a new community pool and aquatic facility.
+The TABOR time-out will sunset in 2026.

 Education

-Pueblo West is home to 9 Pueblo County School District 70 schools and a charter school, including:
+Pueblo West is entirely within Pueblo County School District 70.
+It is home to nine District 70 schools and a charter school, including: